-I have been speeding through life, my whole life.
-Hitting milestones feel as vital to me as oxygen.
+I have been speeding through life my whole life so learning to slow down was a brand new way of living.
+Hitting milestones felt as vital to me as oxygen.
 Chasing the approval of other people was the primary motivator.
-Often, and ridiculously, I have found myself chasing the approval of people I don’t even aspire to be.
+So often and ridiculously, I have found myself chasing the approval of people I don’t even aspire to be.

-Feeling like I need to rush from task to task from the moment I wake up to the moment, the lights go out can be exhausting.
+Feeling like I need to rush from task to task from the moment I wake up to the moment the lights go out can be exhausting and leave me feeling like I am stretched so thin that I might just break.

-What does this look like exactly?
-Well, I make lists a LOT of lists.
-Then I make lists about lists and pride myself on my efficient abilities as I tick them off one by one.
+What does this look like exactly, in real life?
+Well, It all starts with lists.
+I would make lists a LOT of lists.
+I would make lists about lists and pride myself on my efficient abilities as I tick them off one by one.
 Often as I tick off a task, I add a new one at the same time and so continues the merry-go-round of “busy-ness”.
 I could lay in bed at night, mentally making new lists, and until I write them down, they mull around in my mind stealing my precious sleep.

 During the day, I was smashing a myriad of tasks and not taking time to enjoy any of it.
 I often felt resentful of everything I had to do in a day.
 Everything that I put on my own plate.
 The more I did, the more I felt I could do more, and so it snowballed.
 I would pile so much on as well as taking responsibility for others that I end up in a screaming heap in no time—wondering how this happened again, week after week.